-- (c) Compensation.
-The Commission members shall receive no salary as a result of serving on the Commission but shall receive necessary subsistence and travel expenses in accordance with the provisions of G.S.
-120-3.1, 138-5, and 138-6, as applicable. - (d) Officers.
-The Commission shall have a chair and vice-chair.
-The chair shall be appointed by the Governor from among the membership.
-The vice-chair shall be elected by the members.
-The terms of officers shall be for two years. - (e) Meetings.
-Meetings may be called by the chair or by the vice-chair in the case of incapacity of the chair or with the consent of the chair.
-The Commission shall meet as often as necessary, but not less than six times a year. - (f) Quorum.
+- expenses in accordance with the provisions of G.S.
+120-3.1, 138-5, and 138-6, as applicable. - (d) Meetings.
+The Governor shall convene the Commission.
+Meetings shall be held as often as necessary, but not less than six times a year. - (f) Quorum.
 Ten members of the Commission shall constitute a quorum for the transaction of business.
 The affirmative vote of a majority of the members present at meetings of the Commission shall be necessary for action to be taken by the Commission.

 "§ 143-592.
-Powers and duties of the Commission $\underline{\ .}$
+Powers and duties of the Commission.

-- (a) The Commission shall have the following powers and duties: - Employ such staff as it deems necessary and fix their compensation.
+- (a) The Commission shall have the following powers and duties: - (1) Employ such staff as it deems necessary and fix their compensation.